victwj/victwj.github.io/_projects/rubl.md

 Unlike other censoring countries such as China and Iran, very little is known about Russia's censorship practices.
 We collaborated with activists and developed new measurement methods to capture the information control ecosystem of Russia.
-Our work was covered by 80+ news journals around the world:
+Our work was covered by 80+ news agencies around the world:
 [ABC](https://abcnews.go.com/Politics/wireStory/study-russias-web-censoring-tool-sets-pace-imitators-66797101){:target="_blank"}
 /
 [NYT](https://www.nytimes.com/aponline/2019/11/06/us/politics/ap-us-russia-internet-censorship.html){:target="_blank"}